Imbernoulli/Learn2Design-2026/README.md

 ---

+## Prize money
+- **1st prize: EUR 10,000**
+- **2nd prize: EUR 6,000**
+- **3rd prize: EUR 3,000**
+- **Two special prizes:  EUR 3,000** (judged by a committee for the most surprising or creative solution, and simplest strong-performing solution).

+prize eligibility requires the submission of an, initally confidential, *short technical report of 2-4 pages* (see below).

+The prize money is sponsored by [SPRIND (Federal Agency for Disruptive Innovation / Bundesagentur für Sprunginnovationen)](https://www.sprind.org/).

+---

+## Technical reports and post-competition publication

+- After the final hidden evaluation, we will invite all teams whose final submissions outperform the organizer-provided baseline threshold to **submit a short technical report of 2-4 pages** describing their method.
+Timely submission of this report is required for organizational reasons and is a prerequisite for prize eligibility, special-prize consideration, workshop-presentation selection, and participation in the joint post-competition publication.

+- The **technical reports** help the organizers verify and understand the submitted methods, prepare the workshop program, document the scientific and algorithmic lessons of the competition, report to the sponsor, and prepare a joint post-competition analysis.

+- Technical reports will **initially be submitted confidentially** to the organizers.
+We may request these reports before teams publicly release their own method descriptions, so that the organizers can coordinate the competition analysis and the joint publication.
+Reports will not be made public by the organizers without author approval.

+- Participants **retain copyright** in their own reports and methods.

+- Teams with eligible final submissions will be **invited to contribute to a joint competition-review paper** as named authors.
+The short technical report will serve as the starting point for describing each team's method in this joint analysis.

 ## How it works

-- Your score will get published to that month's leaderboard.
+- You submit your optimization algorithm.
-- Every topology run gets 4 hours of wall-clock time on a single A100 GPU with an AMD EPYC 7302 CPU.
+- We run it on 10 held-out (hidden) topologies, every topology run gets 4 hours of wall-clock time on a single A100 GPU with an AMD EPYC 7302 CPU.
-- The final leaderboard is decided on 10 held-out private topologies that are never published.
-- Your final score will be the mean of the best loss reached on the 10 private problems.
+- The best sensitivity (conditioned on satifying all constraints) will be recorded for each of the 10 runs.
+- The average best sensitivity over the 10 runs will be used to score your submission.
 Lower is better.
+- Your score will get published to that monthly leaderboard and will be used for your final evaluation.

-A "topology" fixes the choice of optical components for a UIFO; you only optimize the continuous parameters attached to it.
+A "topology" fixes the choice of optical components for an experimental ansatz; you only optimize the continuous parameters attached to it.
 These could be laser power, mirror reflectivity, grid distance, etc.